 Family violence is a workplace issue, and tackling family violence is union business.
-Today and every day, We Are Union Women are fighting for:
+Today and every day, Union Women are fighting for:

 - 20 days best-practice Family Violence Leave in Victorian enterprise bargaining agreements

 - protection from discrimination for survivors of family violence

 - legal recognition of family violence as a workplace OHS issue